kairosity/mp3-snapathon/README.md

 #### __Home Page__

-Only slight difference from tablets, these include:
+Only slight differences from tablets, these include:

 - Slightly larger fonts.
-- The buttons narrow proportionality and then slowly become wider as the screen becomes wider.
+- The buttons narrow proportionately and then slowly become wider as the screen widens.
 <br>
 <div align="center">
     <img src="/static/images/responsivity/home-desk-resp.png">